getlantern/systray/README.md

 This is a cross platfrom Go library to place an icon and menu in the notification area.
-Supports Windows, Mac OSX and Linux systems with gtk+.
+Supports Windows and Mac OSX, Linux coming soon.

 ## Install